What is the Trust?

-By combining the talents, knowledge and skills of its’ founding volunteers, the Trust successfully lobbied the Nova Scotia government to declare 27,000 acres of public land on the Chebucto Peninsula, a designated wilderness area.
+By combining the talents, knowledge and skills of its’ founding volunteers, the Trust successfully lobbied the Nova Scotia government to declare 21,000 acres of public wilderness lands on the Chebucto Peninsula, a designated wilderness area.
 That special designation was achieved in October 2011 and the area named the Five Bridges Lakes Wilderness Area.

 The Trust is supported by approximately 150 Members who annually donate $10 for a Trust Membership.
 That is the same fee as was established in 2001.
 The Trust continues to be a strong community supporter offering wilderness hikes, nature-focused events and stewardship grants to support other community groups that align with its environmental protection and enjoyment focus.

 Today the Trust’s Objectives include working with the provincial government:

 - To protect and restore the natural habitat, watersheds, and wildlife on public lands in the area bounded by Highways 103 and 333 on the Chebucto Peninsula.

 - To use these lands for scientific, educational, and recreational activities, consistent with its commitment of protection, conservation, and stewardship.

 - To manage the land use with an informed, comprehensive, and holistic view.

 - To develop a model for local community management of wilderness areas.

 - To contribute to the economic, cultural and social life of the area.

 We encourage all those interested in the Trust and its’ work to become a Member and support the Board of Trustees by volunteering.
 Your donations are also welcomed and as a charity, the Trust can provide a Canadian tax receipt for your generosity.